Add an Azure Spot node pool to an Azure Kubernetes Service (AKS) cluster

 spec: containers: - name: spot-example tolerations: - key: "kubernetes.azure.com/scalesetpriority" operator: "Equal" value: "spot" effect: "NoSchedule" affinity: nodeAffinity: requiredDuringSchedulingIgnoredDuringExecution: nodeSelectorTerms: - matchExpressions: - key: "kubernetes.azure.com/scalesetpriority" operator: In values: - "spot" ...

-When a pod with this toleration and node affinity is deployed, Kubernetes will successfully schedule the pod on the nodes with the taint and label applied.
+When you deploy a pod with this toleration and node affinity, Kubernetes will successfully schedule the pod on the nodes with the taint and label applied.

 Upgrade a Spot node pool

-Upgrading Spot node pools was previously unsupported, but is now an available operation.
-When Upgrading a Spot node pool, AKS will internally issue a cordon and an eviction notice, but no drain is applied.
+When you upgrade a Spot node pool, AKS internally issues a cordon and an eviction notice, but no drain is applied.
 There are no surge nodes available for Spot node pool upgrades.
-Outside of these changes, behavior when upgrading Spot node pools is consistent with other node pool types.
+Outside of these changes, the behavior when upgrading Spot node pools is consistent with that of other node pool types.

 Max price for a Spot pool

-With variable pricing, you have option to set a max price, in US dollars (USD), using up to five decimal places.
+With variable pricing, you have the option to set a max price, in US dollars (USD) using up to five decimal places.
 For example, the value 0.98765 would be a max price of $0.98765 USD per hour.
 If you set the max price to -1, the instance won't be evicted based on price.
-The price for the instance will be the current price for Spot or the price for a standard instance, whichever is less, as long as there's capacity and quota available.
+As long as there's capacity and quota available, the price for the instance will be the lower price of either the current price for a Spot instance or for a standard instance.

 In this article, you learned how to add a Spot node pool to an AKS cluster.
 For more information about how to control pods across node pools, see Best practices for advanced scheduler features in AKS.